Kinyugo/odewel/README.md

 model_fn = lambda: T5ForConditionalGeneration(config)
 ```

+:pencil: With odewei, you can use any model architecture that you want! :pencil:

-### `weights_loader_fn`
+### `weights_loader_fn` - The Heart of odewei

+:heartpulse: The callable that takes your model's performance to the next level! :heartpulse:

-A callable that takes in the name of the sub-model and a list of strings representing the missing weights, and returns a dictionary of weights names to tensor mapping.
-It is expected that the returned tensors will be already mapped to the correct device and have the correct data type.
+This is where the magic happens. `weights_loader_fn` is a function that takes in the name of the sub-model and a list of strings representing the missing weights and returns a dictionary mapping weight names to tensors.
+This is where you get to decide your pre-loading strategy, device, and data type.

+Here's an example of using `ShardedWeightsLoader` from the odewei library to define your `weights_loader_fn`:

 ```python
 from odewei.torch import ShardedWeightsLoader